Felix1788/Felix-linux/README.md

 - **You have to note your VNC password !!**

-- Ubuntu image is now successfully installed .
+- Pardus image is now successfully installed .

 - Type `vncserver :1` to run Vncserver
 - Type `vncserver -kill :1` to stop Vncserver